ImageMagick/Usage-Markdown/thumbnails/index.md

 ![](../img_www/reminder.gif)![](../img_www/space.gif)

 *The " `` `convert ...` `` " embedded command in the above example generates a random floating point number from -15 to +15.
 For more infomation on using IM as a mathematical calculator see [FX Expressions](../transform/#fx_escapes).
-An alturnative is to assign random numbers to shell variables and substitute them into the above command instead.*
+An alternative is to assign random numbers to shell variables and substitute them into the above command instead.*
 Of course you could substitute a set of different images rather than repeating the same image when creating the stack.
 Or select a set of rotates angles so they are all reasonably different, or are more pleasing to look at.
 If you are really good you can even offset the rotated images (jitter their position a little) so they are not all stacked up perfectly centered.
 But you get the basic idea.
 If you really want to avoid the use of the PNG format, due to its current problems with *some* browsers, you can use the GIF image format.
 To do this you must be willing to accept some color limitations, and know the exact background color on which the image will be displayed.
 The '`LightSteelBlue`' color in the case of these pages.